getstackhead/stackhead/Documentation/introduction/workflow.md

 ## Server setup

 During server setup all software and utilities that are required to set up your projects with StackHead are installed.
-Such may include Terraform, container management software \(e.g. Docker\) and web server software \(e.g. Nginx\).
+Such may include container management software \(e.g. Docker\) and web server software \(e.g. Nginx\).
 You'll have to run the server setup before you can deploy projects onto it.

 ## Project deployment